marcosoares-92/steelindustrysimulator/README.md

 # STEEL INDUSTRY DIGITAL TWIN
-## Simulate an steel industry energy consume using Deep Learning.
+## Simulate a steel industry energy consume using Deep Learning.

 #### The digital twin is designed to reproduce the behavior from a DAEWOO Steel Co.
 Ltd facility in Gwangyang, South Korea, which made its data public.